Inpatient Drug Rehab

 Inpatient vs. Outpatient Treatment

-If you are struggling with drug or alcohol addiction, you may be unsure about what type of rehab program to choose.
+If you are searching for drug or alcoholism treatment, you may be unsure about what type of rehab program to choose.
 An addiction specialist can assess your health and the nature of their addiction to recommend a course of action.

 Inpatient drug rehab requires that patients remain within the facility’s care around the clock.
 Alternatively, outpatient addiction treatment requires you or your loved one to visit the rehabilitation center during the day for therapy and return home in the evenings.